 Virtually all the poems for which he is now remembered were written in a creative burst between August 1917 and September 1918.
 His self-appointed task was to speak for the men in his care, to show the ‘Pity of War’, which he also expressed in vivid letters home.
 His bleak realism, his energy and indignation, his compassion and his great technical skill are evident in many well-known poems, and phrases or lines from his work (“Each slow dusk a drawing-down of blinds” … “The Old Lie: Dulce et decorum est …” ) are frequently quoted.

-In 2018 there will be a Wilfred Owen Festival and a statue to him has been unveiled in Cae Glas Park in the centre of Oswestry.
+In 2018 there was a highly successful Wilfred Owen Festival and a statue to him has been unveiled in Cae Glas Park in the centre of Oswestry.